About James Clay

 James Clay is and has been passionate about the use of learning technologies to enhance and enrich the learning experience since 1991.
 He has used, developed, managed and inspired others in a range of technologies, from DTP, CD-ROM, mobile devices, the internet, the VLE, the MLE, mobile learning through to Web 2.0.

-James Clay has been ILT & Learning Resources Manager at Gloucestershire College since November 2006.
-He is responsible for the VLE, the use of learning technologies, e-learning, mobile learning, the libraries, digital and online resources and the strategic direction of the college in relation to the use of learning technologies.
+Previously James was ILT & Learning Resources Manager at Gloucestershire College between November 2006 and August 2013.
+He was responsible for the VLE, the use of learning technologies, e-learning, mobile learning, the libraries, digital and online resources and the strategic direction of the college in relation to the use of learning technologies.

 James has extensive experience of mobile learning and has a vision that goes beyond mobile technologies and focuses on the mobility of the learner, blurring the demarcation between formal and informal learning.
 His current vision for tertiary education encompasses the use of Web 2.0 technologies embedded into an institutional VLE which can be accessed through mobile technologies.
 Allowing learners a focal point for their studying, whilst allowing the depth and breadth of Web 2.0 to bring a personalised learning experience to students at a time and space to suit them.
 For the future, James hopes that institutions and others will allow for a flexible, personalised, accessible learning experience for all.

-James Clay previously was Director of the Western Colleges Consortium from 2001 to 2006.
+James Clay prior to that was Director of the Western Colleges Consortium from 2001 to 2006.
 As Director he is responsible for the management, strategic direction and development of e-learning using a shared MLE across the four partner FE Colleges of the WCC.

 Before the WCC he worked for at-Bristol, a Millennium project within the Harbourside of central Bristol – a job which involved delivering hands-on science education and designing educational websites on subjects as diverse as handheld learning experiences, via Antiguan racer snakes, through space science to the mummification process of ancient Egyptians.